Loading...

 Every product has principles.
 Most of them are written for the company; ours are written for the visitor.
 If we drift, this is the document we drift from.

-The company behind Vela is one person right now, plus a small handful of contractors who help with specific things.
-We may grow.
-We will only grow if growing makes Vela better at the work — not because growing is what software companies do.
+Vela is a small company — a founder and a few collaborators, not a venture-backed team chasing scale.
+It may grow.
+It will only grow if growing makes Vela better at the work, not because growing is what software companies are supposed to do.

 Vela the product is the thing on this site.
 The company behind it stays out of the way — intentionally.
 There's no team photo here, no funding-round announcement, no manifesto longer than the seven tenets above.
 If you're reading this paragraph, you've already gone deeper into the About page than most visitors do; the rest of what you want to know is best answered by an email.

-Write to hello@vela.family.
-I read every message.
-I'm slow during the week and faster on weekends.
+Write to hello@vela.family — I read every message, slow during the week and faster on weekends.
+You can also find me on LinkedIn.

 founder of Vela